 The latest updates from LRPS...

-**Please note that from 24th September we are asking everybody over the age of 12 to wear a face covering on the school site unless they are medically exempt.
+**Please note that we are asking everybody over the age of 12 to wear a face covering on the school site unless they are medically exempt.
 Thank you for your cooperation with this.**

 A bubble is a group of children and adults who remain together throughout the school day.

 The Government guidance now states that bubbles can now be larger than the 15 limit we currently have.
-From September the bubbles at Lemington Riverside will be:
+The bubbles at Lemington Riverside are: